Phosters/env0-iac-scanning/README.md

 ```

 ### Terrascan Custom Policy

-Now let’s examine the files you will need.
-You need to files, a `.json` one where you specify a few attributes of the policy and a `.rego` file where you define the actual policy.

 We’ve included these 2 files in the `terrascan_custom_policy` folder in our repo under the `Terraform` folder.